 - the Observatory of Collepardo (operative until 2015)

-Furthermore, in 2017 GAUSS has compiled an Educational Study on Space Debris and Near Earth Objects, which is available here in PDF format:
+Furthermore, in 2017 GAUSS has compiled an Educational Study on Space Debris and Near Earth Objects, which is available here: